 4.4 Sole Control and Discretion.
 From the License Commencement Date and for the

-duration of the Term, SAC shall have, subject to the terms of this Agreement, sole control
+duration of the Tenn, SAC shall have, subject to the tenns of this Agreement, sole control

 and discretion with respect to the management and operation of the Student Commons.
 For